mklabs/vimfiles/readme.md

 Using vim: Clone to `~/vimfiles` on windows, clone to `~/.vim` everywhere else.

+Using onivim: Clone to `~/AppData/Local/nvim` on windows, and ignore the following Windows note.

 **Windows Note**: You need to rename the ~/.vimrc to its windows equivalent `~/_vimrc` & `~/_gvimrc` (a `_` instead of `.`).
 The colorscheme is left to default and can be configured in `_vimrc` file.